jdbriner07/SweetwaterChallenge/README.md

 - +10 points for making the data changes persistent.
 No... we're not going to give you any hints about how we want to see that done.
 - +10 points if you include the functionality to remove items from the cart.

+## To Run

+- from the project directory on the command line, run npm install and then run webpack.
+- then open the index.html in client/dist in the browser